theatlantic/django-nested-admin/docs/index.rst

 Compatibility
 =============

-django-nested-admin is compatible with Django 1.8+ and Python versions 2.7 and 3.4+.
+django-nested-admin is compatible with Django 3.2+ and Python versions 3.8+.
-It is also compatible with Grappelli and Django Suit.
-It does not require Grappelli or Django Suit for the drag-and-drop sorting features.
+It is also compatible with django-grappelli.
+It does not require Grappelli for drag-and-drop sorting features.

 Contents